Tame a Wild Camera: In-the-Wild Monocular Camera Calibration: Related Works

 \SubSection{Downstream Applications}

-\Paragraph{Image Crop \& Resize Detection and Restoration.} Content-based image manipulation detection and restoration~\cite{bayram2006image, liu2022spoof} is extensively studied.
-However, few explore geometric manipulation, including resizing and cropping.
-In \cref{sec:downstream_app}, our method also addresses the detection and restoration of geometric manipulations in images.
+\Paragraph{Image Crop \& Resize Detection and Restoration.} In \cref{sec:downstream_app}, our method also addresses the detection and restoration of geometric manipulations in images.
 Using the model reported in \cref{tab:in-the-wild}, we benchmark its performance in \cref{tab:crop}.
 Random manipulations following \cref{sec:dataset} contribute to $50\%$ of both train and test sets, and the other $50\%$ are genuine images.
 In \cref{tab:crop}, we evaluate restoration with mIOU and report detection accuracy ({\it i.e.}~binary classification of genuine vs edited images).
 From the table, our method generalizes to the unseen dataset, achieving an averaged mIOU of $0.680$.
-Meanwhile, we substantially outperform the baseline, which directly regresses the intrinsic.
-The ablation suggests the benefit of the incidence field as an invariant intrinsic parameterization.
+Meanwhile, we substantially outperform the baseline, which is trained to directly regresses the intrinsic.
+The improvement suggests the benefit of the incidence field as an invariant intrinsic parameterization.
 Beyond performance, our algorithm is interpretable.
 In \cref{fig:ablation}, the perceived image geometry is interpretable for humans.

 \Paragraph{Uncalibrated Two-View Camera Pose Estimation.} With correspondence between two images, one can infer the fundamental matrix~\cite{hartley1997defense}.
 However, the pose between two uncalibrated images is determined by a projective ambiguity.
 Our method eliminates the ambiguity with monocular camera calibration.
 In \cref{tab:uncalib_benchmark}, we benchmark the uncalibrated two-view pose estimation and compare it to recent baselines.
-The result is reported using \cref{tab:in-the-wild} model by assuming unique intrinsic for \textbf{both} images.
+The result is reported using the model benchmarked in \cref{tab:in-the-wild} and assumes unique intrinsic for \textbf{both} images.
 We perform zero-shot in ScanNet.
 For MegaDepth, it includes images collected over the Internet with diverse intrinsics.
 Interestingly, in ScanNet, our uncalibrated method outperforms a calibrated one~\cite{liu2022drc}.
 In Supp, we plot the curve between pose performance and intrinsic quality.
 The challenging setting suggests itself an ideal task to evaluate the intrinsic quality.